alandolt/organoid-shuffler/README.md

 In the future we can use the speed calculation in order to calculate the time of the organoid reaching the end of the tubing, matching the exact time for the organoid to drop into the sorting Eppendorf tubings.

 <img src="https://github.com/alandolt/organoid-shuffler/blob/master/images/sketch.png" width="600"/>
+Sketch generated using ChatGPT that very accurately represents our setup.